 The general examination is made through popular eight types of examination of patient (Ashtasthana pareeksha) comprising examination of pulse (Nadi), urine (Mootra), faeces (Mala), tongue (Jihva), voice (Sabda), touch (Sparsha), eye/vision (Drik) and stature (Akriti) and also considering the state of pathways of internal transport systems (Srotas) and digestive faculty (Agni).

 Health is a state of complete physical, mental and social well being and not merely absence of disease.

-Attributes of healthy human being are indicated in Ayurveda as ability to perform daily chores without any
+Attributes of healthy human being are indicated in Ayurveda as ability to perform daily chores without

-difficulty, desire to eat in time, proper and timely digestion of food, feeling of freshness after waking
+difficulty, desire to eat in time, proper and timely digestion of food, feeling of freshness after

 up in the morning, regular and proper defecation and micturition, optimal functioning of all the sense

 organs, pleasant, calm , happy and contented state of mind.
 The healthy state of a person is often

 disrupted by faulty lifestyle, diet, physical activity, emotions and behaviour.